 No later than noon of the first day following an ejection, the official files a report online in the myOHSAA system with the OHSAA.
 Since the procedures listed below are all triggered by the submission of the Officials' Report online, officials are penalized in accordance with OHSAA adopted policies in the event they do not submit the report.
-After this written report that includes narrative is submitted:
+However, consequences of an ejection are required to be followed whether appropriate paperwork is filed by the official or not.